theAvoidact.com

 What is the AVOID Act?
 A plain-English guide

-A plain-English guide to the AVOID Act: New York's rewrite of CPLR § 1007 that imposes hard deadlines on third-party practice in construction and premises cases.
+A plain-English guide to the AVOID Act: New York's rewrite of CPLR § 1007 that imposes a unified 90-day deadline on third-party practice in construction and premises cases.

 April 14, 20268 min read